vuejs/docs/src/guide/accessibility.md

 An accessible website is a website that can be used by anyone — be that a person with a disability, someone on a slow connection, or someone whose hardware is dated or broken.
 It's easy to make a website assuming that all our users are using a keyboard, mouse, and screen, and have a way of hearing the sound produced by our websites, but that often isn't true: millions of people around the world have disabilities and are unable to use all the functionality of a computer in the same way most developers do.

-While they often have tooling to help them, they're relying on the people building the websites to make them accessible and work well with the tooling.
+While many people with permanent disabilities might have tooling to help them, they're also relying on the people building the websites to make them accessible and work well with the tooling.

 The World Health Organization estimate that 15% of the world's population has some form of disability, 2-4% of them severely so.

 In addition to helping users with disabilities, making a website accessible will help the rest of your users, too.
 Adding subtitles to a video will help both your deaf and hard-of-hearing users and your users who are in a loud environment and can't hear their phone.
 Similarly, making sure your text isn't too low contrast will help both your low-vision users and your users who are trying to use their phone in bright sunlight.

+Creating inclusive products means that the experiences we make are open to more people.
+It also reflects how people really are.
+Accessbility is a spectrum, and can even shift within a user's lifetime.
+For instance, while someone might have lost the use of a limb permanently, another might be regularly holding an infant, or another might have a sprained wrist.
+By building sites for all use cases, we support people in a variety of situations.

 The W3C have published a list of guidelines for making websites accessible, called the [Web Content Accessibility Guidelines [WCAG](https://www.w3.org/TR/WCAG20/).
 It's worth a read, but you might find it a bit dry, and it's out of date - it was written before Single Page Applications and libraries like Vue existed so there are no specific guidelines for that.